ryanlacroix/micraPost/README.md

 micraBlog
 =========
 A lightweight node blogging platform.
-Uses MongoDB on the back-end to store users and their posts.
+Uses MongoDB on the back-end to store users and track their posts.

 Setup
 -----